Suzanna-Linn/slua/docs/reference-lsl-definitions.md

 /**
  * Generates an HTML table of constants, recursively rendering nested enums directly
- * under their corresponding associated value or specification.
+ * under their corresponding associated value or specification with distinct color themes.
- * Automatically splits compound 'enum+flag' categories and adapts column headers.
  * Supports up to Level 2 recursion to prevent infinite loops.
  * @param {string} categoryName - The name of the constant category/enum (e.g., "CameraParam", "DetectType").
  * @param {number} level - Internal tracking of the current recursion depth (0 = main, 1 = nested, 2 = deep nested).